 What is a Customer Profile?

 A customer profile, also known as a customer persona, is a detailed description of an imaginary, “ideal” customer.
 It’s created based on thorough audience research.
-It’s not who you WANT as a customer; it’s who your most likely customer is and how they behave.
+It’s not who you WANT as a customer; it’s who your customer is and how they behave.
 Creating buyer profiles are a tried and true way to get the most value out of your customers; 71% of companies that exceed their revenue and lead goals have documented personas.

 What Does a Customer Profile Look Like?